-Students come from all over the country—and the world—to study at NYU School of Medicine’s Sackler Institute of Graduate Biomedical Sciences.
-Meet five of them here, and find out how being part of the NYU School of Medicine community helps them reach their goals.
+Students come from all over the country—and the world—to study at NYU Grossman School of Medicine’s Sackler Institute of Graduate Biomedical Sciences.
+Meet five of them here, and find out how being part of our community helps them reach their goals.

 PhD Candidate Jessie Brown Makes a Difference for Women in STEM

 Having her choice of PhD programs, Tucson, Arizona, native Jessie Brown ultimately decided on NYU Grossman School of Medicine because “I knew the caliber of research here was so high.
 Also, the students I met were really happy and serious about their work."